 The Company's external auditor is RSM Australia Partners.
-With effect from March 2022, under its Charter, the Audit and Risk Committee assumes responsibility for the appointment of RSM Australia Partners, approving the scope of the external audit process, assessing the conduct and outcomes of the external audit and considering the independence of RSM Australia Partners.
+Under its Charter, the Audit and Risk Committee assumes responsibility for the appointment of RSM Australia Partners, approving the scope of the external audit process, assessing the conduct and outcomes of the external audit and considering the independence of RSM Australia Partners.
 Representatives from the Company's external auditor, RSM Australia Partners, attend the Annual General Meeting and are available to answer questions from shareholders relevant to the audit.